Aleksandar Kocić: Coaching career

-Kocić coached Srem from 2009–2010 and ČSK Čelarevo from 2011–2012.
+Kocić coached Srem from 2009 to 2010 and ČSK Čelarevo from 2011 to 2012.

 Serbia national football team

-Kocić served as the goalkeeping coach of the Serbian national team from 2012 to 2015, having worked with Siniša Mihajlović (19 matches), Radovan Ćurčić (9 matches), Dick Advocaat (4 matches) and Ljubinko Drulović (4 matches).
+Kocić served as the goalkeeping coach of the Serbia national team from 2012 to 2015, having worked with Siniša Mihajlović (19 matches), Radovan Ćurčić (9 matches), Dick Advocaat (4 matches) and Ljubinko Drulović (4 matches).

-Tianjin Teda
+Tianjin TEDA

-As Dragomir Okuka became the head coach of Tianjin Teda in 2016, Kocić was invited to join his coaching team as a goalkeeper coach.
+As Dragomir Okuka became the head coach of Tianjin TEDA in 2016, Kocić was invited to join his coaching team as a goalkeeper coach.
 They showed up together in the welcome ceremony held by the club.
-Unfortunately, the staff left Tianjin Teda after 22 matches that didn't satisfy the club.
+Unfortunately, the staff left Tianjin TEDA after 22 matches that didn't satisfy the club.

 Changchun Yatai

 When Lee Jang-soo began his second season in Changchun as the head coach, Changchun Yatai hired Kocić as the goalkeeper coach.
 His predecessor was Yang Jingdong, who is now the vice president of Changchun Yatai.